 You should make sure that your potential contractor has a license to work in your municipality.
 This way, you can make sure your work is done legally and professionally.

 4. How long has your HVAC contractor been in business?

 Since HVAC companies, in general, tend to have a short lifespan, this question is very important.
-It is important to pick established companies which are more reliable and also have a strong reputation preceeding them.
-A established company will give you a better warranty on your HVAC installation.
+It is important to pick established companies which are more reliable and have a strong reputation preceding them.
+An established company will give you a better warranty on your HVAC installation.

-It is important to look up customer reviews of the HVAC company on review websites like Google, Yelp, Angies list, BBB, etc to see what other customers are saying about them.
+It is important to look up customer reviews of the HVAC company on review websites like Google, Yelp, Angi (formerly Angie’s List), BBB, etc. to see what other customers are saying about them.

 6. How to determine the right HVAC size?

 Your house’s heating load is counted in British Thermal Units (BTU).
 The BTU of your HVAC must match the demands of the heating load for the temperature of your house to be just right.
-A contractor generally goes through each room calculating the heat load using a Manual J(a software calculator designed for this purpose) before determining the ideal size your HVAC unit should be.
+A contractor generally goes through each room calculating the heat load using a Manual J (a software calculator designed for this purpose) before determining the ideal size for your HVAC unit.